qingstor/qingstor-sdk-java/docs/example/list_buckets.md

 ### Code Snippet

-Initialize the EnvContext with accesskeyid and secretaccesskey
+Initialize the EnvContext with access-key-id and secret-access-key

 ```
 EnvContext env = new EnvContext(accessKey,accessSecret);